PR1EN10: Menu-program

 • '\t'

 printf() – print formatted.
 This is the most complicated output function that we’ve looked at so far.
 We can use it to print text, format it and also output the contents of variables.
-Newlines must be manually written.
+Newlines must be manually added.

 Example: printf("Hello, %s!\n", name); puts() – put string.
 This is a simple output function used for printing text on separate lines.
 It does not support formatting and printing contents of variables.
-It however will print a newline after the text.
+It will print a newline in the end of the string.

 Example: putchar('\n');